marb61a/Course-Notes/Testing/Tools/Gherkin Language Master Guide.md

             - And the product is currently in the basket
             - Then the product is not added to the basket
             - And a message is displayed to the user
-            - And the stock level is reduced by one
+            - And the stock level is unchanged
         - Scenario: As a customer I can remove an item from my shopping basket
             - Given I am on the basket page
             - When I click the remove button